James Frey

-James Christopher Frey (/frai/ FRY; born September 12, 1969) is an American writer and businessman.
+James Christopher Frey (/frai/ FRY; born September 12, 1969) is an American writer and fabulist.
 His first two books, A Million Little Pieces (2003) and My Friend Leonard (2005), were bestsellers marketed as memoirs.
-Large parts of the stories were later found to be exaggerated or fabricated, sparking a media controversy.
-His 2008 novel Bright Shiny Morning was also a bestseller.
+Large parts of the books were later found to be exaggerated or fabricated, sparking a media controversy.
+His 2008 novel Bright Shiny Morning was similarly a bestseller.

 Frey is the founder and CEO of Full Fathom Five.
-A transmedia production company, FFF is responsible for the young adult adventure/science fiction series The Lorien Legacies of seven books written by Frey and others, under the collective pen name Pittacus Lore.
+A transmedia production company, FFF is responsible for Lorien Legacies, a young adult adventure/science fiction series of seven books written by Frey and others, under the collective pen name Pittacus Lore.
 Frey's first book of the series, I Am Number Four (2010), was made into a feature film by DreamWorks Pictures.
-He is also the CEO of NYXL, an esports organization based in New York.
+Frey is also the CEO of NYXL, an esports organization based in Manhattan, New York.

-Early life
+Background

 Frey was born in Cleveland, Ohio.
-He is a Denison University alumnus from the class of 1992, where he majored in English and film.
+He majored in English and film at Denison University in Granville, Ohio.